ArthurPedrosa96/pokemon/README.md

-# Pokedex using pokeAPI
+# React Pokedex application using data from pokeAPI

-this application used pokeAPI to fetch data from the first 100 pokemons in the api response
+this React application used pokeAPI to fetch data from the first 100 pokemons in the api response